Fogeorgiou/mancala-game/README.md

 The current implementation assumes that the game will be played by 2 players.
 The game contains a board which is made up of two rows (one for each player) of six pits each.
 By default, six stones are placed in each of the 12 pits.
-Each player has a large pit (called "store" or “Mancala”) to the right of the six pits.
+Each player has a large pit (called "store" or “Mancala”) to the right of their six pits.

 ### Objective
 The objective of the game is to collect the most stones by the end of the game.